 - Idea 2 – Take a seat – A luxury spa shower is not complete without a place to relax and unwind after a long day of work.
 Solid surface shower seats and benches come in a variety of standard and custom sizes which work well in moderate to larger showers.

 - Idea 3 – Personalize with shower trim – Elegance and details are permanently joined at the hip.
 For a finishing touch you can create a custom “woodwork” appearance by adding solid surface crown moldings, rope trim or decorative inside or outside trim pieces.

 Do you now have a better understanding of how to select a solid surface shower kit?
 Please call or comment below for additional design input or a free estimate.

 For a local installation project call The Bath Doctor in Cleveland (216-531-6085), Columbus (614-252-7294) or for nationwide supply Innovate Building Solutions (877-668-5888).

-Tags: bath remodeling, Corian, gloss wall panels, roll in shower, roll in showers, shower accessories, shower kit, shower remodeling, shower trim, solid surface, solid surface roll in shower, solid surface shower kit, stone panels, stone tile, stone walls, subway tile, wall panels
+Tags: bath remodeling, cast polymer base, cast polymer pan, Corian, cultured granite base, cultured marble, cultured marble base, cultured marble pan, cultured stone shower pan, custom shower pan, customer shower base, gloss wall panels, roll in shower, roll in showers, shower accessories, shower kit, shower remodeling, shower trim, solid surface, solid surface roll in shower, solid surface shower kit, stone panels, stone tile, stone walls, subway tile, wall panels

 Trackback from your site.